dave-hudson/siterender/README.md

 ## License

 This project is licensed under a BSD 3-Clause License.
+See [LICENSE](./LICENSE)

 ## Contributing